XCalibur5678/URL-Checker/README.md

 # Malware Detection Tool

 This is a lightweight, URL-based malware detection tool built using **Streamlit**.
-It allows users to input URLs and checks if they are malicious, providing instant feedback in a simple, minimalistic user interface.
+It allows users to input URLs and to check if the URL are malicious, providing instant feedback in a simple, minimalistic user interface.

 ## Features

 - **URL Validation**: Ensures the input URL is valid before checking.
 - **Loading Animation**: Displays a loading indicator while the URL is being processed.
-- **Real-Time Check**: URL analysis is triggered when pressing **Enter** (no submit button, for a clean UI).
+- **Real-Time Check**: URL analysis is triggered when pressing **Enter**
-- **Malware Detection**: Uses a trained machine learning model to classify URLs as malicious or safe.
+- **Malware Detection**: Uses a trained Reccurent Neural Network(RNN) model to classify URLs as malicious or safe.
 - **Minimalist UI**: Designed with a simple interface for better user experience.
 - **Efficacy**: Has an Accurracy of 92.84%

 ## Getting Started
+You can view and use the app from the live link : malicious-url-checker.streamlit.app

+##To use the app locally , follow this guide

 ### Prerequisites